Jimuelzxc/chep/docs/DEV_LOG.md

 - ✅ **Improve Initial Transcript Message:** Change the generic "Transcript loaded!
 Ask me anything about this video." message to something more engaging and informative.
 (Updated to "🎬 Ready to discuss this video!
 What would you like to know?" with emojis and better messaging throughout)
 - ✅ **Add OpenRouter as AI Provider:** Investigate and integrate OpenRouter to expand the available AI model options.
 - ✅ **Reorganize Settings Panel Layout:** Improve the settings user experience by moving the AI Configuration section to the top of the settings panel, above Appearance and Features sections, since API configuration is the most critical setting for users.

+- ✅ **Implement Suggested Prompts/Quick Action Buttons:**
+    - Display dynamic suggestions: Show contextually relevant prompt suggestions (e.g., "Summarize this video," "Key takeaways," "What is the main topic?") above the chat input field.
+    - Allow user customization: Enable users to define their own custom quick action buttons or frequently used prompts in the settings.
+    - Integrate with chat history: Suggestions could also be based on previous turns in the conversation or common follow-up questions.
+    - Hide suggestions after selection: Automatically hide the suggested prompt buttons once a user clicks on one to streamline the interface.

 ## General Notes
 *Development thoughts, observations, and miscellaneous notes*